dcm4che/dcm4chee-arc-cs/docs/networking/config/upsProcessingRule.rst

     :ref:`Reschedule Delay Multiplier <dcmRetryDelayMultiplier>`",integer,"Multiplier in % that will take effect on top of Reschedule Delay with Maximum Reschedule Delay to be taken into account.

     (dcmRetryDelayMultiplier)"
-    "
-    .. _dcmRetryOnWarning:

-    :ref:`Reschedule on Warning <dcmRetryOnWarning>`",boolean,"Enables reschedule of Workitems not only on processing failure but also on a warning outcome status.

-    (dcmRetryOnWarning)"